PaperMC/Starlight/TECHNICAL_DETAILS.md

 In summary, Starlight significantly reduced the amount of time to generate the world.
-It generated in almost the same time as the standard world gen, just 3 seconds longer.
+It generated in almost the same amount of time as the standard world gen, just 3 seconds longer.

 Block changes at maximum world height: